marrow/WebCore/docs/source/core/basic/databases.rst

 ========================================

-If you define ``db.*.sqlsoup = True`` in the configuration for your database connection, a ``soup`` object will be created within your model's module which will allow you to access legacy databases using SQLAlchemy's SQLSoup module.
+If you define ``db.*.sqlsoup = True`` in the configuration for your database connection, a ``soup`` object will be created within your ``model`` module which will allow you to access legacy databases using SQLAlchemy's SQLSoup module.

 For documentation on SQLSoup's capabilities, please see the relevant documentation on SQLAlchemy's